About test accommodations

 Prior Learning Assessment and Recognition (PLAR) is an academic credit option for learners with significant learning/life experience that may be equivalent to a college/university course credit.
 Students have the opportunity to challenge program requirements based on relevant work or life skills and knowledge gained prior to starting your program at Georgian.

 Submit a PLAR request

 If you are planning to study in a program where you have relevant work or life experience in the field, you may be eligible to receive credit through PLAR.
-For more information on how to submit a PLAR request, please review the Credit Transfer website.
+For more information on how to submit a PLAR request, please review the Credit for Prior Learning webpage.

 Writing a challenge exam

 If you are approved to write a challenge exam through Testing Services, please email [email protected] or call 1.877.722.1523 to schedule.

 About LUGC accommodated test requests

 Testing Services offers on-campus invigilation for students registered in LUGC programs.

 Schedule an accommodated test (for LUGC students only)

 To book your in-person test, please complete our LUGC accommodated test request form.